-- 1. Maximum level mark

-- 2. Minimum level mark

-- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+- 1. Maximum level mark - 2.
+Minimum level mark - If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
 NOTICE: Be sure the engine oil is at the correct level, otherwise engine damage may result.
-[ECB00851]

-- Insert the dipstick completely into the oil filler hole.

-- 8. Install the panel.
+[ECB00851] - 7.
+Insert the dipstick completely into the oil filler hole. - 8.
+Install the access cover by turning it clockwise.